 When ready to grill, place the fish skin side down in a covered barbecue over medium heat.
 Grill until the bottom is well cooked, about 10 minutes.
 Flip carefully and cook for another 10 minutes or until it is cooked through.
 Remove to a platter and sprinkle with lemon juice.
 Split the fillet down the center and serve.

-Recipe courtesy CUISINES OF INDIA (Ecco Press, 2001) by Smita Chandra and Sanjeev Chandra
+Recipe courtesy of CUISINES OF INDIA (Ecco Press, 2001) by Smita Chandra and Sanjeev Chandra